Becoming an Educational Consultant

 Networking and Connecting With Others

 Be prepared to read and write constantly.
 It’s important to stay current in the field, so read LOTS of blogs (and discuss them in the comments.)
 Relationship building is integral, so even when reading books, I’ll still go online and leave reviews on my website, Amazon, etc. to spark discussion and share ideas.
 I answer every email I get from teachers on any subject from room arrangement to behavior modification to parent communication issues.
-I respond to each and every comment on my blog.
+I respond to most comments on my blog.
 Is all of this required?
 No. Do I get paid for this?
 No. But reading and writing online is a big part of being a consultant in the 21st century, and if the very thought of those tasks exhausts you, you’re better off thinking of a different line of work.

 Pros and Cons of Being a Consultant